 If you intend to invest time, effort, and money in SEO, you must have proper tools to track your progress and measure your return on investment.
-If you are a business owner, there is a good chance that you have heard about Google Search Console vs Google Analytics.
+If you are a business owner that understands the potential of SEO traffic, there is a good chance that you have heard about Google Search Console and Google Analytics.

-They are free tools from Google which enable webmasters to track their online traffic, including organic search traffic.
+They are free tools from Google which help web owners to track their online traffic, including organic search traffic.

-In this guide, we will explore some of the lesser-known features of Google Search Console vs Google Analytics, and how they can be used to improve your SEO.
+In this guide, we will explore some of the known features of Google Search Console and Google Analytics, and how they can be used to improve your SEO.

-What is Google Search Console vs Google Analytics?
+What are Google Search Console and Google Analytics?

 The first tool, Google Analytics tracks, and reports website traffic on a variety of levels.
 It can be used to measure how users interact with website content, which is then used to make decisions about the website’s performance.

-It aims to help website owners, bloggers, and webmasters better understand their visitors and make more informed decisions about future site design and content.
+It helps website owners, bloggers to better understand their visitors and make more informed decisions about future site design and content.

 The second tool, Google Search Console collaborates with Google Analytics.
 While Google Analytics, reports on what happens on your website, Google Search Console reports on how your website performs in Google’s search index.

 How to Connect Google Search Console with Google Analytics